ibm-cloud-docs/openwhisk/openwhisk_annotations.md

 # Annotations
 {: #openwhisk_annotations}

-{{site.data.keyword.openwhisk}} actions, triggers, rules, and packages (collectively referred to as entities) can be documented with annotations.
+{{site.data.keyword.openwhisk}} actions, triggers, rules, and packages (collectively referred to as entities) can include annotations.
 {: shortdesc}

 Annotations are attached to entities like parameters.
 Annotations consist of a `key` that defines a name and `value` that defines the value.
 Annotations are most commonly used to document actions and packages.
 Many of the packages in the {{site.data.keyword.openwhisk_short}} catalog carry annotations, such as a description of the functionality that is offered by its actions, parameters to use at package binding time, invoke-time parameters, or whether a parameter is a secret.
 Annotations are invented as needed, for example, to allow for UI integration.